 Pumpkins (Cucurbita pepo) are annual vining plants that love hot, sunny days.
 There are over a hundred varieties, ranging from traditional orange to white, pink and almost red.
-Pumpkins may be round, flattened or pear-shaped; they range in size too, from "Small Sugar" pumpkins that average 6 to 8 inches in diameter and 5 to 8 pounds to the "Atlantic Giant" that grows to several feet across and over 1,000 pounds.
+Pumpkins may be round, flattened or pear-shaped; they range in size too, from 'Small Sugar' pumpkins that average 6 to 8 inches in diameter and 5 to 8 pounds to the 'Atlantic Giant' that grows to several feet across, potentially weighing more than 1,000 pounds.
 In general, smaller pumpkins have a shorter growing season, and the largest pumpkins take longer to mature.

 Pumpkins grow best when direct seeded, and they prefer full sun and well drained soil with a pH of 7.0.
 Work decomposed manure or compost into the soil the fall before spring planting.
 Spread 2 inches of compost or manure over the soil and work it in to a depth of 6 to 8 inches.
 Pumpkins are a vining plant and will sprawl almost anywhere you let them.